Updated February 8, 2021

 - We identify the types of devices our visitors use so that we can improve and optimize our systems and services;

-- We identify the type of visitors to the Website to determine whether such users are existing clients or prospective clients for marketing and sales generation purposes; and
+- We identify the type of visitors to the Website to determine whether are existing users of our services or products, or prospective clients for marketing and sales generation purposes; and

 - We assess the ways in which users become aware of or access the Website in order to gauge the quality and methods of our advertising.